aliuwho/CPSC-210-2019W2-Project/README.md

 ####User Stories
 1. As a user, I want to be remembered by name.
 2. As a user, I want to be receive a writing prompt.
-4. As a user, I want to be able to write a story.
+3. As a user, I want to be able to care for/interact with a pet.
-3. As a user, I want to be able to interact with a pet.
+4. As a user, I want to be able to view my stories.